andreatramacere/Asiago_MultiMessenger_Lesson/README.md

 ## run notebooks on mybinder

- you can run all the notebooks on a remote server just press the link below (no need to download notebooks in this case)
+ you can run all the notebooks on a remote server just press the link below (no need to download notebooks, and to install the code, in this case)

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/andreatramacere/Asiago_MultiMessenger_Lesson/master)